 “By law, banks must make the funds from deposited checks available within days, but uncovering a fake check can take weeks,” the report says.
 “It may seem that the check has cleared and that the money has posted to the account, but when the check turns out to be a fake, the person who deposited the check and wired the money will be responsible for paying back the bank.”

-A key reminder to mystery shoppers: Don't deposit a check from a person you don't know, and definitely don't forward funds to a person you don't know.
-If the scammers wants money sent to the third party, they can send the check themselves.
+A key reminder to mystery shoppers: Don’t deposit a check from a person you don’t know, and definitely don’t forward funds to a person you don’t know.
+If the scammers want money sent to a third party, they can send the check themselves.

 Abagnale tricked the hospitals and airlines he worked for in a variety of ways, the main one being he looked the part.
 Nobody dug deeper to see if he was actually licensed to do what he said, they just took him at his word.

 It sounds simple to fact-check, but how many of us actually do it on a regular basis?
 When you make a medical appointment, do you ask to see the doctor’s diploma and then call the med school to confirm it’s real?

 The same type of faith is often given when it comes to mystery shopping, but like in the movie, that can be risky.
 Advertisements that look reputable will solicit potential mystery shoppers with spiels about their many years of success in the industry and why working for them is so valuable.
 Then, they will invite shoppers to sign up, only after paying a fee to be certified and registered.